 Our animals and products are gluten free--we don't even feed wheat to the livestock.
 We do not feed corn or soy to the goats.
 Our goats' milk contains no A1 casein protein, the irritant most people react to in cow's milk.
 We pasteurize the milk slowly at 145-degrees, the gentlest process allowed.
 We use no preservatives in our products.

-The goats graze on certified organic pasture and also eat certified organic alfalfa which is nutrient-dense and luscious, grown in the Klamath River Basin by the Johnsen family.
-During milking, the does munch on a mix we have blended for us by the Royle family at Union Point Feed Mill, containing oats, peas, pumpkin seeds, and minerals.
+The goats graze on certified organic pasture and also eat certified organic alfalfa which is nutrient-dense and luscious, grown in the Klamath River Basin by the Johnson family.
+During milking, the does munch on a mix we have blended for us by Alice Royle at Union Point Feed Mill, containing oats, peas, pumpkin seeds, and minerals.
 They also nibble on nutritional yeast and kelp.
 We never use chemical parasiticides like Ivermectin, finding that mineral balance and browse keep them healthy.

 We've been inspected and approved by the Animal Welfare Institute program for the past 4 years.
 AWA has the highest standards in the nation.
 Our dairy and creamery are licensed by the Oregon Department of Agriculture.
 Milk is tested monthly and ODA and FDA inspect regularly.